Determining the Minimum Sample Size Required | Guided Videos, Practice & Study Materials

 - Multiple Choice

-A technology retailer is interested in the average price of their products, so they plan to create a confidence interval for the true mean.
-Find the minimum sample size needed so the margin of error is no more than if...
+A bookstore is interested in the average length of books in its adult fiction section.
+Find the minimum sample size required to create a confidence interval with a margin of error no more than pages if...

 - Multiple Choice

-A technology retailer is interested in the average price of their products, so they plan to create a confidence interval for the true mean.
-Find the minimum sample size needed so the margin of error is no more than if...
+A bookstore is interested in the average length of books in its adult fiction section.
+Find the minimum sample size required to create a confidence interval with a margin of error no more than pages if...

-(B) The standard deviation is unknown but the cheapest product is and the most expensive is .1views
+(B) The standard deviation is unknown, but the longest book is pages and the shortest is pages.4views